Conformal prediction with local weights: randomization enables local guarantees: Randomly localized conformal prediction

 where analogously to before, the threshold $\hat{q}_{1-\alpha}(X_{n+1},\tX_{n+1})$ is computed as

 for weights

 (As before, $\hat{q}(X_{n+1},\tX_{n+1})$ depends also on the training data $\{(X_i,Y_i)\}_{i\in[n]}$, but this dependence is not explicit in the notation.)

-The only difference between RLCP and baseLCP, then, is that the weights are given by the $\tilde{w}_i$'s, computed with the kernel $H$ centered at $\tX_{n+1}$, rather than the original $w_i$'s, which were computed with $H$ centered at $X_{n+1}$.
+The only difference between RLCP and baseLCP, then, is that the weights are given by the $\tilde{w}_i$'s, computed with the kernel $H$ centred at $\tX_{n+1}$, rather than the original $w_i$'s, which were computed with $H$ centred at $X_{n+1}$.